Description

 Indicative Content

-1 The Principles of Design
+1 The Principles and Elements of Art and Design

-2 Communication Through Graphic Design
+2 Communication Through Graphic Art

 3 Understanding of Design Style

-4 Understanding Narrative, Branding through Graphic Design
+4 Understanding Narrative and Branding through Graphic Art

 Learn how Graphic Art can be used to communicate values and narrative meaning.